dottjt/plastic/chapters/01-life.md

 For sparse moment we both stared at each other like two brothers who hadn't quite met before.
 Maybe we were simply too old, too bothered in our own ways to truly want to understand each other.
 And aside from literally grabbing my spoon and shoving it into his eye, there was little I could do to contain the anger and frustration that had constructed itself to a point of

-"This isn't going to work out," I murmured in a tight-lipped outburst, hand on my bag, ready to engage in an unplanned prison-break, only to be interrupted by Miss. waiter carrying blue-laced bowls full of hot, steaming food.
+"This isn't going to work out," I murmured in a tight-lipped fury, hand on my bag, ready to engage in an unplanned prison-break, only to be interrupted by Miss. waiter carrying blue-laced bowls full of hot, steaming food.
 For a few moments he sat there, overcome by his own crushing morality, confused at the very fate which he had sealed with his own two hands.
 Well, I wasn't quite sure how he felt, as he sat there in relative silence, breaking his fork into the viridian shimmer of his Singapore noodles, gobblin' up the rasher twins' lesser cousins in an all-out homicide of culinary scorched-earth.
 All I knew was that the mood had soured into a guava pulp of rotten aspirations, held down following by a violent clash with his own worst vulnerabilities, as he broke down sobbing into the piffling steam of urinated oyster-sauce and bipartisan sacrilege.

 "Listen, I'm sorry.
 I'm really, really sorry," cried the editor, with bits of noodle stuck to his face.